• 1.jpg

 Core principles of universal program design

+True inclusion requires rethinking how participants interact with your entire facility from the ground up.
 A universal program goes beyond simple adaptations to create a naturally inclusive experience for every single guest.
-You must build a welcoming environment where all staff are completely comfortable working with diverse participants.
-This includes maintaining an accessible ropes course that is universally easy to navigate before guests even reach the main attraction.
+You must build a welcoming environment where all staff are completely comfortable working with diverse participants, ensuring the facility is universally easy to navigate before guests even reach the main attraction.

 Breaking barriers in outdoor adventure disability